What is KC and our blog about

 In this blog, we will look at a history of Gospel music and also delve into how Churches and Cathedrals are built acoustically to move the sound from the back (where it often originates) to the front in a manner that provides the congregants with full rich sound.

 The five of us have been involved in ministry for decades now, from diverse backgrounds.
 We are all passionate about our faith and it is a real honor to have gotten to know each member of this group.
 We thank God for having brought us into each others lives.
-A couple of us are here in Kansas City and the others are still in Richmond.
+A couple of us are here in Kansas City and the others are still in Richmond, though we seem to be back and forth constantly.
 Check out the About Us pages for a little history on how we wound up meeting each other.

 As we aged and moved on from the Churches we grew to love, we decided to share some of our experiences with Gospel music, Church acoustics, and a little history and some pictures of the 5 largest Christian Churches in the world, churches a few of us have visited in the past.